oracle-livelabs/oic/oic-gen3/core-competencies/agentic-ai/get-started-agentic-ai/discover-integration/discover-integration.md

 ### Step 7: Similarly, create MCP requests for the other tools.
 You may duplicate the requests and execute the tools.

-Use below JSON as reference to provide appropriate Values for the tools
+Use below JSON as reference to provide appropriate Values for the tools. **DO NOT COPY** the JSON, instead use the property values.

 **Match Clinical Guidelines**